-*The applicable small business size standards shall initially be tied to some measure of the industry-based size standards established by the Small Business Administration (SBA) in 13 CFR 121.201, but may be periodically evaluated and adjusted by the College’s administration based upon local market data collected pursuant to the SBDP to better serve the intent and objectives of this policy; (If a business has not existed for 3 years, the gross sales limits described above shall be applied based upon the annual averages over the existence of the business).
-Currently, the limit on Annual Gross Revenue to qualify as a SLBE vendor is 25% of SBA Size Standards or Annual Gross Revenues (AGR) not exceeding, $3.75M for A&E firms or $9.125M for Construction Firms.
+*The applicable small business size standards are tied to the industry-based size standards established by the Small Business Administration (SBA) in 13 CFR 121.201, but may be periodically evaluated and adjusted by the College’s administration based upon local market data collected pursuant to the SBDP to better serve the intent and objectives of this policy; (If a business has not existed for 3 years, the gross sales limits described above shall be applied based upon the annual averages over the existence of the business).

 In an effort to maximize the economic vitality and robustness of the District’s service area, ACC, the Board of Trustees amended Policy G-2.
 Purchasing to establish the Small Business Development Program (SBDP).
 The SBDP seeks to achieve this objective through race– and gender– neutral means with the assurance that SLBE firms are provided the maximum practicable opportunity to participate in all purchasing and contracting opportunities.

-ACC has developed an online vendor registration for all businesses that are interested in providing goods and services, consultant services and construction services to the District.
+ACC has developed an online vendor registration for all businesses that are interested in providing goods and services, professional services, non-professional services and construction services to the District.
 This list will also include certified Small Local Business Enterprise (SLBE) vendors.
 Register as a Vendor here.

 ACC encourages all Small Businesses to certify as an SLBE if they meet the guidelines.

-Start with the tables published by the NAICS at www.naics.com/search/ that list all the codes by category or categories that describe what you sell then select the NAICS code(s) that best describe the goods and services you provide.
+Start with the tables published by the NAICS OR NIGP that list all the codes by category or categories that describe what you sell then select the code(s) that best describe the goods and services you provide.